An Ayurvedic Guide to Healthy Elimination

 Sometimes it is very easy to identify personal tendencies at a glance—in which case, you'll find more specific support for returning to balance here:

 If you remain uncertain after reviewing the table, you're welcome to peruse all three dosha-specific elimination guides to gain a deeper understanding of each type of imbalance.
-Or, a qualified Ayurvedic practitioner can offer a more personalized assessment of your needs.
+Or, a qualified practitioner can offer a more personalized assessment of your needs.

 More Complex Imbalances